 - Have set aside your children’s education funds.

-- Investing monies should be spare sources of your funds, and not monies that you will need for emergency purpose or in the short term.
+- Investing monies should be spare sources of your funds, and not monies that you will need for emergency purposes or in the short term.
 Investments may not generate any meaningful returns in 2 – 5 years.
 Investing should be seen as for the long term of at least 10 years and not short term speculation.

 6. Sticking To Your Investment Strategy

 Investing strategies like, for instance, what are you going to invest in for the long term?
-And how is your portfolio constructed.
+And how is your portfolio constructed?
 What are the times when you should rebalance or readjust your portfolio?

 Do not be affected by short term news (some called it noise) and stick to your long term strategy of investing and you will have a higher chance of having good returns over the long run.